mendersoftware/meta-mender/README.md

 ```
 git://github.com/mendersoftware/meta-mender
-git://github.com/mendersoftware/meta-mender-qemu
 git://github.com/mem/oe-meta-go
 ```

-After cloning these dependencies to the top of the build tree, the image can be built by adding the location of the layers `meta-mender`, `meta-mender-qemu` and `oe-meta-go` to `bblayers.conf`.
+After cloning these dependencies to the top of the build tree, the image can be built by adding the location of the layers `meta-mender` and `oe-meta-go` to `bblayers.conf`.

 In order to do so, first create the build directory for Yocto and set build environment: